wailwinphyo/Mini-POS/Docs/Project Sketch.md

         - [ ] Each sale voucher much contains item code, item name, quantity, price and date.
         - [ ] At the end of the voucher, total for all item must be included.

 - [ ] Stock refill.
-(Will refill stock based on the purchase of item) Need to keep track which items are purchased and refill and their                  quantity.
-After refill, item quantity will be update.
+(Will refill stock based on the purchase of item)
+        - [ ] Need to keep track which items are purchased and refill and their quantity.
+        - [ ] After refilled, item quantity will be update.

 - [ ] Report to check item and their quantity in stock.